 Patients with Brugada syndrome are prone to develop ventricular tachyarrhythmias, which may lead to syncope, cardiac arrest, or sudden cardiac death.

 1. Implantable cardiac defibrillator (ICD)

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community?
+Join the Doctors Lounge online medical community

 Editorial activities: Publish, peer review, edit online articles.